datopian/playbook/dojo/javascript/README.md

   * [http://www.bebetterdeveloper.com/coding/getting-started-react-mocha.html](http://www.bebetterdeveloper.com/coding/getting-started-react-mocha.html)

-> I find very useful video tutorials on youtube channel.
+> I find very useful video tutorials on YouTube channel.
 Guy explains things very clearly for people who have idea what react is (thought knowledge of Javascript is pretty much required).
 >
 > Blog posts are very useful if you are going to work with vega or some other visualization libraries or tools.
 >